PeppeL-G/bagawork/docs/src/routes/(default)/documentation/m/+page.md

 ## `lowest()` - Obtaining the lowest number
 You can use `m.lowest()` to pass it multiple numbers, and it will return back the lowest one to you.
-Simply separate the numbers by `,` (comma).
+Pass the numbers as separate arguments.

 ::: tip Example